There's a seat

 The Word of God mandates two ordinances for the church:

-- Believer’s Baptism: Symbolizes the individual’s identification with Jesus in the name of the Father, Son, and Holy Spirit.
+1. Believer’s Baptism: A public declaration of personal faith in Jesus and a willingness to follow Him and obey His commands.
+Baptism symbolizes the individual’s identification with Jesus in the name of the Father, Son, and Holy Spirit.

 We believe that God has commanded that no sexual activity take place outside of a Scriptural marriage.